High School Athletics Safety Targeted at Sports Medicine Seminar for Coaches

 “Our goals are to help prevent sports injuries among young athletes through awareness and keep coaches current on rules and regulations,” asserts North Oaks Sports Medicine Supervisor Jeffrey M. Schmitt.

-• “We try to get athletes back at play as quickly as possible, but we must do so in a safe and healthy manner,” commented Orthopaedic Surgeon Bryan S. Dudoussat, MD.
+“We try to get athletes back at play as quickly as possible, but we must do so in a safe and healthy manner,” commented Orthopedic Surgeon Bryan S. Dudoussat, MD.
 His presentation on “Specific Injury and Return-to-Play Guidelines” stressed the importance of balancing a player’s eagerness to play with returning to his or her sport in a safe and secure manner.

-• Orthopaedic Surgeon Judson L. Penton, MD, estimated that nearly 300,000 sports-related concussions and 4,000 deaths due to heat occur annually in his presentation, “Concussion and Heat Illness: Recognition, Treatment and Return to Play.”
+Orthopedic Surgeon Judson L. Penton, MD, estimated that nearly 300,000 sports-related concussions and 4,000 deaths due to heat occur annually in his presentation, “Concussion and Heat Illness: Recognition, Treatment and Return to Play.”
 He added that contact sports athletes have a 19 percent chance of experiencing a concussion in a season, and teens, ages 15-19, are the most likely victims.

 To prevent heat illness, Penton suggested making sure athletes hydrate before and after practice and scheduling practice times at cooler parts of the day, to name only a few strategies.